bao-tg/blog/content/obsidian-kindle-vocab.md

 # Developer Documentation – Obsidian Kindle Vocabulary Builder Plugin

-Welcome to the developer documentation for the [**Obsidian Kindle Vocabulary Builder**](https://github.com/bao-tg/obsidian-kindle-vocab-plugin).
+Welcome to the developer documentation for the [**Obsidian Kindle Vocabulary Builder**](https://github.com/bao-tg/kindle-vocab).
 This guide will help you understand the architecture, extend functionality, and contribute effectively to the plugin.

 ---

 ## 1. Overview

-* **Plugin Name**: `obsidian-kindle-vocab-plugin`
+* **Plugin Name**: `kindle-vocab`
 * **Project Origin**:
   Originally developed as a Spring 2025 course project at VinUniversity.
 It emerged from a personal pain point — the lack of a simple way to export Kindle Vocabulary Builder data into Markdown for use in Obsidian.